 How Does Lead Scoring Work?

-A point-based scoring system in qualifying leads refer to them as "hot," "warm" or "cold", based on your previous experience.
+A point-based scoring system in qualifying leads refers to them as "hot," "warm" or "cold", based on your previous experience.
 You can set up your lead score by adding values to the criteria of marketing source, country, industry, lead status, and other.

 To set up an effective lead scoring, it is suggested to first look at the Insights section, especially Marketing reports.
 This will help you to identify which leads, according to their criteria, are more likely to buy than others.